vmandic/az204-exam-prep/AZ-204 learning questions and notes.md

 ### CosmosDB

-- CosmosDB, a NoSQL azure service, choose between different DB providers/engines like SQL, MongoDB, Cassandra, Tables, or Gremlin
+- CosmosDB, a NoSQL azure service, choose between different DB providers/engines like SQL, MongoDB, Cassandra, (Azure) Tables, or Gremlin
 - Azure Cosmos DB is Microsoft's globally distributed, multi-model database service
-- sub 10ms latency, faster than Azure Table Storage
+- sub 10ms latency, faster than Azure Table Storage (a service within the Azure storage account)
 - enables you to elastically and independently scale throughput and storage across any number of Azure regions worldwide
 - has active multi-master replication for reads/writes of databases, ie. offers a high SLA to demanding clients
 - no manual index or schema management, all of the data is auto-indexed all the time
 - data is encrypted in rest and motion all the time
-- allows multiple levels of data consistency:
+- core feature besides blazing low latency is it allows **multiple levels of data consistency**:
-    - strong (ASAP on all regions)
+    - strong (ASAP on all regions, but can take time due to copying, multi-master)
     - bounded staleness (you control the delay of data being written to other regions)
     - session (default, the same app has all region access, but other apps/session might have a delay)
-    - consistent prefix (ensures the order of data being written and has delays)
+    - consistent prefix (ensures the order of data being written and has delays due to that ordering)
     - eventual (likes, comments, no order is guaranteed but the data gets written after a delay)
-- when compared to Azure Table Storage (within a storage account) you can not control consistency like this
+- when compared to Azure Table Storage (within a storage account) **you can not control consistency like this** with the storage account

 > EXERCISE: go through V4 tutorial for SQL: <https://docs.microsoft.com/en-us/azure/cosmos-db/create-sql-api-dotnet-v4>